elecfreaks/learn-en/microbitExtensionModule/nezha.md

 ![](./images/03444_06.png)

-Note: If you met a tip indicating that the codebase will be deleted due to incompatibility, you may continue as the tips say or build a new project in the menu.
+***Note:*** If you met a tip indicating that the codebase will be deleted due to incompatibility, you may continue as the tips say or build a new project in the menu.

 ## Ways of Operation
+---
 ### TT Motor

 ![](./images/03444_07.png)